Wooden Overcoats

 Wooden Overcoats is a British sitcom podcast created and written by David K. Barnes, and directed and produced by Andy Goddard and John Wakefield.
 It premiered on September 24, 2015, and completed its run on March 31, 2022 with the conclusion of its fourth season.

-The series is set in the fictional English village of Piffling Vale and follows the rivalry between two funeral directors, after the members of the family-run funeral home who had been in charge of all of the village's funerals find their lives turned upside down by another undertaker who moves in right across the street to open a competing business.
+The series is set in the fictional Channel Islands village of Piffling Vale and follows two misanthropic siblings whose business has been in charge of all of the island's funerals for generations until a new, cheerful funeral director opens a competing funeral home.

 Plot

 Stubborn undertaker Rudyard Funn runs Funn Funerals with the help of his asocial sister Antigone and their assistant Georgie Crusoe.
 Funn Funerals, which was previously owned by Rudyard and Antigone's parents, is the only funeral parlour in the village of Piffling Vale, which is located on a small, isolated English island; as such, despite Rudyard's unpopularity within the community, his business has remained successful due to the absence of available competition.

 This all changes with the arrival of dashing new undertaker Eric Chapman, who sets up his business across the square.
 Chapman immediately becomes popular with the citizens of Piffling Vale, and with his modern, joyful company instantly becoming more popular than the sober, traditional style of Funn Funerals, the work-obsessed siblings find their business threatened, setting off a bitter rivalry with Chapman in which Funn Funerals will do anything they must to ensure the business survives.

 Tensions progressively heighten as the feud spirals out of control, with Funn Funeral's increasingly over-the-top attempts to sabotage Chapman soon affecting the entire village.
 These unfolding events are narrated by Madeleine, a mouse that resides in Funn Funerals and is Rudyard's best friend.